mike-kane/teacher-chatbot-demo/data/nlu.md

 - project scores
 - project grade
 - what is my class avg
+- what is my grade in the class
+- how did I do on the test
+- show me my recent grades
+- how am i doing in class right now
+- tell me my grades
+- I have a question about grades
+- grades
+- scores
+- grade point average
+- am I passing this class

 ## intent:inquire_homework
 - did we have any homework